-To understand the breadth of the health outcomes and diseases that terminated NIH grants studied, the research analyst reviewed "project_title," "project_abstract," and "project_terms" to identify key topic areas and the associated key terms.
-The "project_terms" field was then searched for terms related to the following topics: alzheimer's; cardiovascular diseases, diabetes, and other chronic conditions; cancer; COVID-19; environmental health; HIV/AIDS; infectious diseases (general); mental health; obesity; reproductive health; substance use disorders; and vaccination.
+To understand the breadth of the health outcomes and diseases that terminated NIH grants studied, the we reviewed "project_title," "project_abstract," and "project_terms" to identify key topic areas and the associated key terms.
+The "project_terms" field was then searched for terms related to the following topics: alzheimer's; cardiovascular diseases, diabetes, and other chronic conditions; cancer; COVID-19; environmental health; HIV/AIDS; infectious diseases (general); mental and behavioral health; obesity; maternal and reproductive health; substance use; and vaccination.
 The terms searched were: